About Music, Drama, Dance, Performing Arts, Film and Screen Studies

 We conduct discipline-specific and interdisciplinary research across a number of themes:

-Post–conflict arts, arts and reconciliation/conflict transformation, cultural heritage, arts practices engaging with cultural heritage, arts and protest movements.
+- Arts, Heritage, and Conflict - post–conflict arts, arts and reconciliation/conflict transformation, cultural heritage, arts practices engaging with cultural heritage, arts and protest movements.

-Performance and health, applied drama, community/participatory music/music technology and disability)
+- Applied Arts, Health and Disability - performance and health, applied drama, community/participatory music/music technology and disability)

-Arts and cultural heritage sectors in economic contexts; organisational cultures, creative technologies)
+- Creative Industries - arts and cultural heritage sectors in economic contexts; organisational cultures, creative technologies)

-From music theory and composition to dramaturgy, encompassing both practice–based and practice–led outputs as well as theoretical commentary.
+- Arts Practices and Practice-as-Research - from music theory and composition to dramaturgy, encompassing both practice–based and practice–led outputs as well as theoretical commentary.

 Staff members have also delivered keynotes and invited lecturers at universities including: